 Barcelona, Spain is the stylish city by the sea that everyone’s talking about.
-You’re never short of things to do in Barcelona and its unique architecture, hip shops, colourful festivals and beachside vibe tick lots of boxes for teens too.
-Check out our long weekend guide to help you plan your own trip to Barcelona – with or without teenagers.
+Its unique architecture, hip shops, colourful festivals and beachside vibe tick lots of boxes for teens too.
+Check out our guide for things to do in Barcelona with teenagers and young adults to help you plan your own trip.
+Updated 2024

 5 reasons to visit Barcelona with teens